open-telemetry/semantic-conventions/specification/general/events-general.md

 **Status**: [Experimental][DocumentStatus]

 This document describes the attributes of standalone Events that are represented in the data model by `LogRecord`s.

+The following semantic conventions for events are defined:

+* [General](#general-event-attributes): General semantic attributes that may be used in describing Events.
+* [Exceptions](/specification/logs/semantic_conventions/exceptions.md): Semantic attributes that may be used in describing exceptions as events.

+## General event attributes

 Events are recorded as LogRecords that are shaped in a special way: Event LogRecords have the attributes `event.domain` and `event.name` (and possibly other LogRecord attributes).